joeylockie/lockiemedia/AI_PROJECT_LOG.md

 * **Date: 2025-06-03 (Rebranding Start)**
     * Updated `AI_PROJECT_LOG.md` to reflect the project's rebranding from a "Todo App" to the "LockieMedia Personal and Business Management Service".
 Project scope and goals have been broadened.
 * **Date: 2025-06-07 (Current Session)**
-    * **Added Admin Panel Link to Main App**:
-        * Modified `todo.html` to include a new "Admin Panel" link within the settings modal.
-This link is styled like other buttons and is hidden by default.
-It has the ID `settingsAdminPanelBtn` and a class of `admin-only-feature-element`.
-        * Updated the `applyActiveFeatures` function in `ui_event_handlers.js` to show/hide any element with the `.admin-only-feature-element` class based on whether the current user's profile in the `AppStore` has the role of "admin".
-This successfully makes the link visible only to administrators.
+    * **Implemented "Avg.
+Load Time" Widget:**
+        * Created a new `performanceService.js` to capture main app load times.
+        * Modified `main.js` to use this service, sending metrics to a new `performance_metrics` Firestore collection.
+        * Updated `adminDataService.js` to fetch these metrics.
+        * Updated `admin_main.js` to calculate and display the average load time.
+        * Defined and provided the necessary Firestore security rules for the new collection.
+    * **Implemented "API Error Rate" Widget (Re-scoped):**
+        * Re-scoped the widget to "API Errors (1hr)" for feasibility.
+        * Updated `admin.html` to reflect the new widget title and description.
+        * Updated `adminDataService.js` to fetch the count of errors from the `app_errors` collection within the last hour.
+        * Updated `admin_main.js` to display this count in the widget.

 ## 5. Current Focus / Next Steps (Specific to Current Major Task):

-* **Current Sub-Task:** The implementation of the admin-only link is complete.
+* **Current Sub-Task:** The implementation of the "Avg.
+Load Time" and "API Errors (1hr)" widgets is complete.
 * **Immediate Next Action:** Discuss the next development phase with the user.
 The next logical steps could be:
     * **Further Admin Panel Enhancements:**
         * Implement User Management display (listing users).
-        * Develop Overview Statistics display.
-        * Refine error log display (e.g., better detail view).
+        * Implement the remaining placeholder statistics on the Overview page.
+        * Add more sophisticated filtering/pagination for the Error Logs table.
     * **Main Service Feature Enablement & Expansion:**
         * Start enabling existing foundational features (e.g., `projectFeature`, `subTasksFeature`, `kanbanBoardFeature`) in `features.json`, test their functionality, and refine their implementation.
         * Begin planning and implementing new modules relevant to a "Personal and Business Management Service" (e.g., basic CRM, notes/document management, finance tracking placeholders).
         * Update the `README.md` to accurately reflect the status of these features as they are enabled and tested.
     * **Rebranding Continuation:**
         * Continue rebranding the UI from a "Todo app" to the "LockieMedia Service" by updating text in `todo.html`, `admin.html`, `README.md`, and other user-facing strings.
-    * **Address any other pending issues or minor bugs.**
 * **Specific questions for AI (if any):**
     * None at this moment.
 * **Blockers (if any):**